 Is it okay to leave the church?

-An honest answer that takes the question seriously instead of treating you like you are in rebellion for asking it.
+A careful answer that takes the question seriously instead of treating you like you are in rebellion for asking it.
 Sometimes leaving is the right call.
-Sometimes it is the start of a longer story.

-This question gets asked most often by people who already know what their church would say, and want a more honest answer than that.
-We will try to give one.
+This question gets asked most often by people who already know what their church would say and want a more honest answer than that.
+Here is one.

 A short, honest answer